gsarti/gsarti/README.md

 ## Hey there! 👋

-I am a MSc Data Science candidate at the University of Trieste & SISSA in Trieste, Italy 🇮🇹.
+I am a MSc Data Science graduate from the University of Trieste & SISSA in Trieste, Italy 🇮🇹.
 My pronouns are he/him.

 - **Currently working on:** NLP approaches for linguistic complexity assessment with cognitive processing signals 🧠